 You can burn firewood, brush, leaves, paper/cardboard. and lumber that has not been painted or treated.
 Burning of garbage is not permitted.

 Yes.
 All outdoor fires require a permitt.
 This includes chimineas, campfires, burn barrels/incinerators, and brush piles.
-Review the Prince Edward County Open Air Fire by-law 2105-2008 to ensure that the intended location of your fire conforms to the required distances from structures, property lines, and forests.
+Review the Burn Permit By-law 77-2021 to ensure that the intended location of your fire conforms to the required distances from structures, property lines, and forests.

 Yes, and you must obtain written permission from the owner.
 Your burn permit and letter of permission must be available at all times.